SpektraSystems/MCW-Machine-Learning/Hands-on lab/Gettingstarted.md

     > You will see Suffix/DeploymentID value on **Lab Environment** tab, use it whereever you see SUFFIX or DeploymentID in lab steps.

-1. You can also open the Lab Guide on Seprate full window by selcting the **Arrow** icon in upper right corner.
+1. You can also open the Lab Guide on Seperate full window by selecting the **Arrow** icon in upper right corner.

    ![](images/15.png "Lab Guide")